Una giornata uggiosa

-Una giornata uggiosa (A gloomy day) is an album by the Italian singer and songwriter Lucio Battisti.
+Una giornata uggiosa (A gloomy day) is the fourteenth studio album by the Italian singer and songwriter Lucio Battisti.
 It was released in January 1980 by Numero Uno.

 The album was Italy's fifth best-selling album in 1980.
 It was also the last one to feature his collaboration with lyricist Mogol.
-It was recorded at the Townhouse Studios and CTS in London, and mixed at The Manor in Oxfordshire between June and December 1979.
+It was recorded at the Townhouse Studios and CTS in London, and mixed at The Manor Studio in Oxfordshire between June and December 1979.

 Track listing

 All lyrics written by Mogol, all music composed by Lucio Battisti.